Gambling and online casinos in Lesotho

 Online gambling in Lesotho is officially partially allowed.

-The government and LGB are developing a comprehensive eGaming Regulation Act,
+The government and LGB are developing a comprehensive eGaming Regulation Act, which should come into force by 2026.

-as well as international platforms hosting players from Lesotho.
+There are now several licensed online bookmakers operating in the country, as well as international platforms hosting players from Lesotho.

 Main directions:- sports and esports betting;